Evidence Tools

 - Active Recess: Promote an active, semi-structured, or recess break from the school day, typically before lunch.

-- Electronic Physical Activity Intervention: Use electronic gaming or electronic equipment to provide physical activity opportunities in a home-setting.
+- Electronic Physical Activity Intervention: Use electronic gaming or electronic equipment to provide physical activity opportunities in a home- or school-based setting.

 - Family-Based Physical Activity Interventions: Include families in physical activity interventions to encourage support for positive behavior for children and adolescents through educational sessions and role modeling.